nereasastre/Music_Corpus_Annotator/README.md

 Music Corpus Annotator allows the user to annotate music scores locally.The annotation criteria is up to the user.
 Music Corpus Annotator can be used for structure analysis, difficulty analysis and even music impainting.
 For example, users may use the application to highlight and segment the different levels of difficulty within a music score, or to identify the key parts in terms of structure.
 The main functionalities and buttons to use the application are:
 - **Annotate**: On start, the current measure is highlighted in gray.
 To annotate that entire measure, just press 1, 2, 3 or the 19 keys in the keyboard from the letters Q to L. This will highlight the measure with the color of the key that has been pressed (see legend in the main page).
-- **Annotate with the mouse**: In order to annotate from a coordinate to another one with the mouse, press que shift button + the annotation (1, 2, 3 or Q-L).
+- **Annotate with the mouse**: In order to annotate from a coordinate to another one with the mouse, press the shift button + the annotation (1, 2, 3 or Q-L).
   Then, hold the shift key and click on the first note that you wish to annotate.
 Drag until the last note to annotate and release the mouse click.
 This will render a box from the first note that has been clicked on to the note where the mouse button was released.
 If instead of highlighting from note to note you want to highlight all the measures entirely from the first to the last position, you can use the "Alt" key instead of Shift, and proceed as with Shift.
-- **Select a box**: In order to move to another box without annotating, use the arrow keys (left to move backwards, right to move forward).
-This will update the select box.
-If you cannot see the select box, press the Period "." key, and it will appear again.
+- **Select a measure**: In order to move to another measure without annotating, use the arrow keys (left to move backwards, right to move forward).
+This will update the select measure.
+If you cannot see the select measure, press the Period "." key, and it will appear again.
 - **Delete a measure**: To delete the annotations from the last annotated measure, use the Backspace button.
 If you want to delete a measure that is not the last one, go to the measure using the arrow keys.
 Once it is highlighted in gray, press the Backspace key.
 - **Go to the next/previous score**: In order to go to the next score in index.json, press the "Next" button.
 To render the previous score,